emcdona1/ocr_handwritten_labels/README.md

 Red: OCR detected a word that is not present in the dictionary
 Green: OCR value and replacement are same
 Yellow: User manually updated the value.

+#Scientific Name Detection
+a server is created which would use Trie search algorithm to find the closest match when application opens, it tires to connect with server (SNS), if SNS server is down, it will create local engine to detect scientific words Local engine can be any one of three,
+1. Trie fastest engine when searching
+2. Fuzzy fastest when loading the dictionary, but slower when searching
+3. Enchant medium when searching.

+To avoid the situation, when application can be closed and open multiple times, and do not want to load the dictionary each time, a server can run continuesly execute the server by running "startSnsServer.py" if server is used to detect the scientefic words, it will show the client-server communication in the console!